+If you can, always log out in an Inn to earn the “rest XP bonus.”
 It used to be that grinding (just endlessly burning down any mobs you find) was faster, and might still be in very particular situations, but questing really blows the doors off of grinding these days.

 Dungeoning is great XP if you like to group and you like the dungeons.
 See our dungeon guide for more.
 You can get better gear that you will be likely to get otherwise.
 With most of the dungeon quest-givers now being inside the dungeon and with the Dungeon Finder tool making travel unnecessary, it can be an easy experience.
 It’s not a lot faster than questing, you being a DPS type, but it has its virtues.

-The only downside is if the groups don’t work for you or you don’t work for them.
+- The only downside is if the groups don’t work for you or you don’t work for them.

-Dungeon groups also tend to move pretty fast, so if you’re fast and efficient and don’t mind the groups then it’s a good way to go.
+- Dungeon groups also tend to move pretty fast, so if you’re fast and efficient and don’t mind the groups then it’s a good way to go.

-PvP leveling can be awesome, if your side wins, but it’s not bad even if you lose.
+PvP leveling can be awesome, if your side wins, but it’s not too bad even if you lose.
 If your side wins then it’s even faster than dungeon leveling.